-10.12 Communications
+10.12 EPS Meter Communications

 10.12.1 ERCOT Acquisition of Meter Data

-(1) ERCOT shall acquire meter data via the following communication links:
+(1) ERCOT shall acquire EPS Meter data via the following communication links with a TDSP:

-(a) ERCOT private communication network established by ERCOT for ERCOT Real-Time metered Entities; and
+(a) Existing ERCOT Wide Area Network (WAN) interface with a TDSP; or

-(b) Standard voice telephone circuit or other ERCOT-approved communication technology provided by the Transmission Service Provider (TSP) or Distribution Service Provider (DSP) for ERCOT-Polled Settlement (EPS) Meters.
+(b) Alternate ERCOT Wide area Network (WAN) interface requested by a TDSP.
+This will be an identical WAN connection to the TDSP dedicated for the purpose of EPS Meter data acquisition. .

 Looking to implement January 1, 2022.
 This allows nearly 3 years for design, deployment and implementation of solutions.